 Most logistics tech stacks now use 10+ different digital tools.
 Yet, over 40% of executives say these solutions take longer than expected to deliver ROI due to data fragmentation and lack of system integration.

 To emphasize, digital twins increasingly sit atop SCM stacks as an optimization layer.
 On the negative side, older platforms are often based on outdated security mechanisms — unencrypted protocols, monolithic authorizations, and unpatched modules.
-When cloud-native and API-first technologies are used, the attack surface increases.
-Without adaptable, policy-driven security models, sensitive operational data is exposed: GPS routes, freight contracts, even freight manifests.
+Cloud-native architectures expand the attack surface.
+Without adaptive security controls, attackers increasingly expose critical operational data.

 In practice, though, outdated infrastructures lack the telemetry and resilience to respond quickly or recover fully.
 Resilience now depends on continuous observability, distributed detection, and adaptive defenses embedded throughout the logistics fabric.